Demonstrating CavePI: Autonomous Exploration of Underwater Caves by Semantic Guidance: CavePI System Design

 \subsection{Computational Bay}

 As illustrated in Fig.~\ref{fig:system_design}, the computational and electronic components of CavePI are housed within an acrylic cylindrical enclosure.
 This enclosure, with a thickness of $6.35$\,mm and a depth rating of 65 meters, forms the \textit{main body} of the robot, providing mechanical stability, buoyancy, and waterproof protection for the electronics.
 The computational elements include a Raspberry Pi-5, a Nvidia\texttrademark{} Jetson Nano, and a Pixhawk\texttrademark{} flight controller.
 The Jetson Nano is dedicated to processing visual data from the cameras, performing image processing tasks critical for scene perception and state estimation.
 The Raspberry Pi-5 manages planning and control modules, ensuring real-time underwater navigation.
-The Pixhawk flight controller acts as a bridge between hardware and software, receiving actuation commands from the Raspberry Pi-5 and transmitting them to the thrusters and lights via the MAVLink communication protocol.
+The Pixhawk flight controller acts as a bridge between hardware and software, receiving actuation commands from the Raspberry Pi-5 and transmitting them to the thrusters and lights via the {\tt MAVLink} communication protocol.
 Additionally, the Pixhawk integrates a 9-DOF IMU, offering 3-axis gyroscope, accelerometer, and magnetometer measurements, which are used to calculate the attitude of CavePI during underwater operations.

 The enclosure also contains the battery compartment, voltage regulators, electronic speed controllers (ESCs), and a Bar-30 pressure sensor.
 The battery compartment holds a $14.8$\,V ($18$\,Ah) battery pack, regulated to power internal components (\eg, cameras, computers) and external components (\eg, thrusters, sonar).
+The battery pack is capable of supplying sufficient power to sustain over 6 hours of operation of CavePI.
 Each thruster is controlled by an ESC, which drives the three-phase brushless motor using PWM signals from the Pixhawk.
 The Bar-30 sensor provides high-precision pressure readings with a resolution of $0.2$\,mbar and an accuracy of $2$\,mm, with a working depth of up to $300$ meters.
-This pressure data is processed to determine CavePI’s underwater depth, ensuring reliable and accurate interoceptive perception during operations.
+This pressure data is processed to determine underwater depth, ensuring reliable and accurate interoceptive perception during operations.